Skip to main content

 27 mentions Positive Neutral Negative

 The grinding aspect of Sacred 3 has been widely criticized for being tedious and unfulfilling, with players noting a lack of meaningful rewards and variety.
-Many reviewers express disappointment in the repetitive nature of the gameplay, which offers little incentive to engage in grinding beyond basic upgrades, leading to a sense of monotony and frustration.
-Overall, the grinding experience is seen as a significant downgrade from previous titles in the series, contributing to a negative perception of the game.
+Many reviews highlight the repetitive nature of the gameplay, which quickly becomes boring, especially compared to its predecessors in the series.
+Overall, the grinding experience is seen as a major flaw, detracting from the game's enjoyment and value.

 • “No 'think about the build you want', just mindless, repetitive grinding that is fun at first, but very quickly becomes tedious and leaves one with a feeling of accomplishing nothing.”